Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection

 We start by discussing the case of astrometry only.
 We expand the deflection correlation of eq~\eqref{eq_secexp} in a basis with coefficients $p_n$,\footnote{In principle, these basis coefficients can also be spherical harmonics coefficients or individual pixels used to discretize the SGWB intensity map.
 Our analysis represents a special case where we only expand the SGWB intensity up to the dipole term, assuming a known dipole direction.}

-The indexes $a, b$ identify the two stars. $i, j$ the three-dimensional vector components, and the index $n$ runs over $1,2$ indicating monopolar and dipolar contributions to the signal.
-We include the effects of noise controlled by the noise matrix $ N_{ab}^{ij}$.
+The indexes $a, b$ identify the two stars. $i, j$ the three-dimensional vector components, and the index $n$ runs over $0,1$ indicating monopolar and dipolar contributions to the signal.
+We include the effects of noise {through} the noise matrix $ N_{ab}^{ij}$.
 The quantities $p_n$ and $H_{ab,n}$ are controlled by the properties of the SGWB, as well as the astrometry ORF.
-See equation \eqref{eq_secexp} and the discussion that follows for the definitions.
-At this stage, we do not need to specify whether we work either in time or in frequency domain.
+See equation \eqref{eq_secexp} and the discussion that follows for the definitions. {The angle brackets on the LHS denote the expectation value of the correlation of the $i$-th deflection of star $a$ with the $j$-th deflection of star $b$.
+To keep our notation compact we now use bold symbols to represent the signal covariance as well as the noise matrix, i.e.

 Thus, in the following the trace of the product of two bold quantities represents a sum over the $i,j$ and $a,b$ indices, i.e.

+} At this stage, we do not need to specify whether we work either in time or in frequency domain.